 Highways - Access would need to be gained from Stratford Road where the site has road frontage and an existing access.
 There is reasonable visibility in both directions at this point due to the alignment of the road.
 Access would be within the existing 30mph limit.
 Traffic speeds would need to be measured to ascertain the required visibility and frontage hedge/tree cut back may be needed.

-A well used public right of way runs along the western boundary of the site but is not likely to be directly affected by any development.
+Whilst there are public rights of way in the vicinity of the site, none would be directly affected by any development on the site.

 Topography - The site is unchallenged by topography.